falahatiali/falahatiali/README.md

 - 👋 Hi, I’m @falahatiali
 - 👀 I’m interested in Development and learning.
 - 🌱 I’m currently learning Linux and Microservices
-- 📫 How to reach me with Email (alifalahati2010@gmail.com)
+- 📫 How to reach me by Email (alifalahati2010@gmail.com)

 <!---
 falahatiali/falahatiali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.